Decadal Survey Incubation

 To this end, the Decadal Survey recommended that NASA create a new Incubation Program to explore and develop new technologies to probe these two science areas by 2027.

-NASA’s Earth Science Technology Office is managing this effort and has competitively selected two study teams to, “identify methods and activities for improving the understanding of and advancing the maturity of the technologies applicable to these two targeted observables and their associated science and applications priorities,” as stated in the Decadal Survey.
-Each team will produce a white paper that will help inform the next solicitation in FY21.
+NASA’s Earth Science Technology Office is managing this effort and competitively selected two study teams to, “identify methods and activities for improving the understanding of and advancing the maturity of the technologies applicable to these two targeted observables and their associated science and applications priorities,” as stated in the Decadal Survey.
+Each team has produced a study team report help inform the FY21 solicitation:

 Planetary Boundary Layer